MasterCynder/wordListGenerator/README.md

 Build your own word list using key words that will be transformed with leet, uppercase, lowercase, punctuation, etc.
 Usage:
 wordListGenerator [options]
--h/--help						show this help message and exit -w/--write file		(Required)	specifie the path for writing the word list -k/--keywords file	(Required)	specifie the path for writing the word list -l/--leet						using leet conversion
+-h/--help				show this help message and exit -w/--write file		(Required)	specifie the path for writing the word list -k/--keywords file	(Required)	specifie the path for reading the keywords list -l/--leet				using leet conversion
--C/--uppercase					using uppercase conversion -c/--lowercase					using lowercase conversion -o/--optional					make each word optional -d/--disorder					generate combinations with all possible word orders -a/--startpunctuation			using optional punctuation sign like '*,!.' and more at the begin of the chain -z/--endpunctuation				using optional punctuation sign like '*,!.' and more at the end of the chain -m/--middlepunctuation			using optional punctuation sign like '*,!.' and more between each word of the chain -s/--simulation					only making a simulation of the possibilities number (no wordlist generated)
+-C/--uppercase				using uppercase conversion -c/--lowercase				using lowercase conversion -o/--optional				make each word optional
+-d/--disorder				generate combinations with all possible word orders -a/--startpunctuation			using optional punctuation sign like '*,!.' and more at the begin of the chain -z/--endpunctuation			using optional punctuation sign like '*,!.' and more at the end of the chain -m/--middlepunctuation			using optional punctuation sign like '*,!.' and more between each word of the chain -s/--simulation				only making a simulation of the possibilities number (no wordlist generated)
 ```
 ## Keywords file
 <pre>